MicrosoftDocs/entra-docs/docs/identity/saas-apps/officespace-software-provisioning-tutorial.md

 1. Sign in to your OfficeSpace Software account with appropriate permissions.

-2. Under the Admin accordion menu in the Hamburger Menu, select **Connectors**.
+2. Under the Admin accordion menu in the hamburger menu, select **Connectors**.

 ![01 Connectors Highlighted](https://github.com/user-attachments/assets/dd66208e-1197-40b6-944c-7e204f579147)